Genomon-Project/paplot-doc/data_signature.rst

 Here, we add a signature contribution graph.

-For the format of input data, please refer :ref:`here <json>`.
+For the format of input data, please refer to :ref:`1.
+Input data format <json_full>`.

-For generating report with various signature numbers, please refer :ref:`here <sig_mclass>`.
+For generating report with various signature numbers, please refer to :ref:`3.
+Mutation signature with multiple numbers of signatures <sig_mclass>`.

 Execute paplot.